 One quick warning as you venture to find the perfect coaching WordPress theme: Graphics.
 Graphics can suck up your time – big time!
 And new coaches go for the eye candy.
 But after hours upon hours of searching and doubly more hours trying to tweak a theme (I think some of the appeal of a theme is “playing with it”), you’ll likely find yourself settling for a far less than perfect visual design.
 Beware not to get too hung up on visuals.

-My biggest suggestion is to focus more of your efforts on the strategy (how will it convince visitors you’re a great coach and contact you), the content (is it easy to understand, motivating and presents you like an expert?), and getting out there (getting traffic).
+My biggest suggestion is to focus more of your efforts on the strategy (how will your website convince visitors you’re a great coach and contact you), the content (is it easy to understand, motivating and presents you like an expert?), and getting out there (getting traffic).
+I wrote lots about this in The Coaching Site Guide for you to use as you build your WordPress website.

 Let me share with you the top themes I’ve seen and my experiences with them.